circleci/lunch-n-learn/README.md

 <img src="images/inside-workflows-circle-101-running.png">

+You can read more about workflows here: https://circleci.com/docs/2.0/workflows/#overview

+### Adding some changes to use the workspaces functionality

+You can read more about workflows here: https://circleci.com/docs/2.0/workflows/#using-workspaces-to-share-data-among-jobs

-### Forking an existing project to see some more CircleCI funtionality
+## Forking an existing project to see some more CircleCI funtionality
 * Open to suggestion on what repo would be best for this section
 * In George's GH training he uses:
   * https://github.com/GERey/github-games branch: unit-test *(which is pretty 1.0 centric)*